flash-oss/medici/README.md

 ## Changelog

+### 6.0

+- Drop node 12 and 14 support.
+Only 16 and 18 are supported now.
+- By default use the secondary nodes (if present) of your MongoDB cluster to calculate balances.

 ### v5.2

 - The balances cache primary key is now a SHA1 hash of the previous value.
 Before: `"MyBook;Account;clientId.$in.0:12345,clientId.$in.1:67890,currency:USD"`.
 After: `"\u001b\u0004NÞj\u0013rÅ\u001b¼,F_#\u001cÔk Nv"`.
 Allows each key to be exactly 40 bytes (20 chars) regadless the actual balance query text length.